skilion/onedrive/README.md

 -m     --monitor Keep monitoring for local and remote changes --print-token Print the access token, useful for debugging
-        --resync Forget the last saved state, perform a full sync --syncdir Set the directory used to sync the files that are synced -v     --verbose Print more details, useful for debugging --version Print the version and exit
+        --resync Forget the last saved state, perform a full sync --syncdir Set the directory used to sync the files -v     --verbose Print more details, useful for debugging --version Print the version and exit
 -h        --help This help information.
 ```

-### File naming
+### File name limitations
 The files and directories in the synchronization directory must follow the [Windows naming conventions](https://docs.microsoft.com/en-gb/windows/win32/fileio/naming-a-file).
 The application will crash for example if you have two files with the same name but different case.
 This is expected behavior and won't be fixed.